klahrich/chiefhustler/content/posts/sunlight-financial.md

 specialized solar system lenders and lease providers.
 Sunlight’s competitors source capital from a mix of alternative sources, including depository capital and/or other alternatives that rely on the capital markets.

-In the second quarter 2021, the company has revised guidance downwards for the year due to increased competition and margin compression.
-During the earnings call, the CFO Barry Edinburg reassured investors that proactive steps had been taken by the company to negociate pricing improvements with certain capital providers, which would help improve margins over the second half of the year.
+<span style="background-color: #FEDDAA;">In the second quarter 2021, the company has revised guidance downwards for the year due to increased competition and margin compression</span>.
+But during the earnings call, CFO Barry Edinburg reassured investors that <span style="background-color: #99FF99;">proactive steps had been taken by the company to negociate pricing improvements with certain capital providers, which would help improve margins over the second half of the year</span>.

 _Competitors_

 While Sunlight is not the only solar financing player in the game, most of the competition seems to be hybrid (manufacturer with lending facilities on top), historically focused on leasing rather than loans, and more richly valued.
 See for example [SunRun](https://app.tikr.com/stock/multiples?cid=44576381&tid=280431427&ref=lclr1f) or [SunPower](https://app.tikr.com/stock/multiples?cid=11420997&tid=143092166&ref=lclr1f).

 The sector is heating up however, which is to be expected given the free cashflow margins and growth runway.
-For example,  Rocket Companies (NYSE:RKT) announced in August 2021 a move into the solar energy market, with the intention of giving homeowners the ability to consolidate any solar panel loan with their mortgage for one low interest rate.
+For example, in August 2021, Rocket Companies ([NYSE:RKT](https://finance.yahoo.com/quote/RKT?p=RKT&.tsrc=fin-srch)) announced a move into the solar energy market, with the intention of giving homeowners the ability to consolidate any solar panel loan with their mortgage for one low interest rate.
 Rocket's solar offerings will start testing phase in Q4, and is expected to be available to the public in early 2022.

 Another name that was planned to IPO this year with a potential $10B valuation is [Loanpal](https://seekingalpha.com/news/3680216-solar-financier-loanpal-is-said-to-plan-ipo-as-soon-as-this-year), the market leader for solar panel financing (41%, vs 15% for Sunlight Financial).
 Loanpal, led by two former SolarCity Corp. executives including its chief executive officer, Hayes Barnard, has previously worked with firms including Blackstone Group Inc.’s credit arm as well as Goldman Sachs.
 The lender [has said](https://www.cnbc.com/2021/01/27/hayes-barnard-turns-loanpal-into-billion-dollar-lender-after-solarcity.html) it provided more than $6 billion of capital for solar and other sustainable home improvement products since 2018.
 Revenue for the year 2020 doubled to $361 million, he said, and the company’s lending increased about the same amount to $400 million a month.
 Note however that Loanpal’s cumulative losses from its 2019 securitizations are between 2.3% and 2.9% — notably higher than losses from the same time period for rivals Sunlight and Mosaic, according to Kroll Bond Rating Agency.

 ### Industry Trends

 The ITC (Investment Tax Credit) currently allows a qualifying homeowner to deduct 26% of the cost of installing residential solar systems from their U.S. federal income taxes, thereby returning a material portion of the purchase price of the residential solar system to homeowners.
-Congress has extended the ITC expiration date multiple times including, most recently, in December 2020.
-Under the terms of the current extension, the ITC will remain at 26% through the end of 2022, reduce to 22% for 2023, and further reduce to 0.0% after the end of 2023 for residential solar systems, unless it is extended before that time.
+Congress has extended the ITC expiration date multiple times including, most recently, in December 2020. <span style="background-color: #FEDDAA;">Under the terms of the current extension, the ITC will remain at 26% through the end of 2022, reduce to 22% for 2023, and further reduce to 0.0% after the end of 2023 for residential solar systems</span>, unless it is extended before that time.
 Although the ITC has been extended several times, there is no guarantee that it will be extended beyond 2023.

 - **Residential annual solar installations have been steadily increasing**